Foodie events in the Triangle: Dinners, tours, tastings

 Raleigh Beer Garden beer festival

 The Raleigh Beer Garden, 614 Glenwood Ave., Raleigh, is hosting the Summer Cool Down 4-9 p.m.
-June 24. from 4 to 9 p.m.
+Saturday from 4-9 p.m.
 The beer festival will feature samples of summer offerings from 15 craft beer brewers from North Carolina and throughout the country.
 Live music will be provided by Shane Smith and the Irish duo Under The Radar.
 Tickets are $35 and include a free sample mug.
 Tickets can be bought in advance at theraleighbeergarden.com/events.

 Cary’s Downtown Chowdown